facepalmdriven/pyapid/README.md

 There are two types of coverage that we need to be aware of, coverage of application functionality and coverage of code.

 Coverage can be a very helpful, easy to grasp measure of software quality.
-For this reason it is often used in all sorts of companies from startups to large enterprises.
+For this reason it is often used in all sorts of companies from stawe discurtups to large enterprises.

 70% and higher coverage is usually a sign that software is well maintained, and is reliable.
 However, it is easy to [misuse](http://www.exampler.com/testing-com/writings/coverage.pdf) coverage metrics.